A Subexponential Quantum Algorithm for the Semidirect Discrete Logarithm Problem: Preliminaries

 \begin{definition}[Semidirect Discrete Logarithm Problem] Given a public (semi)group $G$, its public endomorphism semigroup $End(G)$ and a public pair $(g,\phi)\in G\times End(G)$, let $N$ be the size of the set $\{s(g,\phi,i):i\in\mathbb{N}\}$.
 Choose $x$ from $\{1,...,N\}$ uniformly at random, calculate $s(g,\phi,x)$ and create the pair $((g,\phi),s(g,\phi,x))$.
 The Semidirect Discrete Logarithm Problem (\sdlp{}) with respect to $(g,\phi)$ is to recover the integer $x$ given the pair $(g,\phi)$ and $s(g,\phi,x)$. \end{definition}

-\begin{definition}[Semidirect Computational Diffie--Hellman] Given a public (semi)group $G$, its public endomorphism semigroup $End(G)$ and a public pair $(g,\phi)\in G\times End(G)$, let $N$ be the size of the set $\{s(g,\phi,i):i\in\mathbb{N}\}$.
-Choose $x,y$ from $\{1,...,N\}$ uniformly at random, compute the values $(s(g,\phi,x),s(g,\phi,y),s(g,\phi,x+y))$, and create the tuple $((g,\phi),s(g,\phi,x),s(g,\phi,y))$.
-The Semidirect Computational Diffie--Hellman problem (\scdh{}) with respect to $(g,\phi)$ is to recover the value $s(g,\phi,x+y)$. \end{definition} The cognoscenti will notice that this version of a Computational Diffie--Hellman-type problem is defined slightly differently than equivalent variants found in this area.
-We choose this particular weaker form to illustrate the connection to \sdpke{}.

-We now give the computational problems that we seek to reduce to.
-These versions of the problems are taken from \cite{montgomery2022full}, but can be found as the \textit{vectorisation} and \textit{parallelisation} problems, respectively, in \cite{couveignes2006hard}.
+We now give the computational problem that we seek to reduce to.
+This version of the problem is taken from \cite{montgomery2022full}, but can be found as the \textit{vectorisation} problem, respectively, in \cite{couveignes2006hard}.

 \begin{definition}[Group Action Discrete Logarithm] Given a public commutative group action $(G,X,\star)$, sample $g\in G$ and $x\in X$ uniformly at random, compute $y=g\star x$ and create the pair $(x,y)$.
 The Group Action Discrete Logarithm Problem (\gadlp{}) with respect to $x$ is to recover $g$ given the pair $(x,y)$. \end{definition}